Frequently Asked Questions about insect food

 Can insects cause allergies?

 It is possible to be allergic to insect food.
 Food allergens are proteins.
 Sensitisation to insect proteins is possible, just like to any other food proteins.
 The proteins that insects contain are similar to the proteins of e.g. crustaceans and molluscs.
 Thus persons who are allergic to prawns, for example, may have an allergic reaction from insect food.
+It is therefore necessary to indicate on the packaging of food containing insects that this ingredient may cause allergic reactions to consumers known to be allergic to crustaceans and their products, as well as to dust mites.

 Will the insects produced by insect farmers be checked to ensure consumer safety?